 Today, I am thrilled to share with you a guest post written by Shannon Brown, the author of Natural Birth Stories.
-I had the privilege of contributing my own birth story to the book project earlier this year, and now that I have my own copy of Natural Birth Stories, I’ve been enjoying reading through through the many positive, natural hospital and home births recorded in the book.
+I had the privilege of contributing my own birth story to the book project earlier this year, and now that I have my own copy of Natural Birth Stories, I’ve been enjoying reading through the many positive, natural hospital and home births recorded in the book.

 When I was planning my first home birth, someone asked me, “Shannon, are you just doing that because you don’t want to pay for a hospital?”
-It’s true, I am pretty frugal, but for me that was just one of the many perks to home birth.
+It’s true, I am pretty frugal, but for me, that was just one of the many perks to home birth.
 The right choice for me was to have natural births regardless of the expense.
 I’ve had both of my children at home with midwives.
 If you’re already considering having a natural unmedicated birth, let me add just one more item to your list of the many benefits: Having a natural birth will save you money.

-When it comes to a natural birth though, the fact that the costs of birth are usually itemized might actually help you.
-If you cut out the requisite induction, epidural, continuous electronic monitoring, and of course the surgery, the cost of your natural birth will likely come out much lower than a more medical version.
+When it comes to a natural birth, though, the fact that the costs of birth are usually itemized might actually help you.
+If you cut out the requisite induction, epidural, continuous electronic monitoring, and, of course, the surgery, the cost of your natural birth will likely come out much lower than a more medical version.
 Costs can vary dramatically depending on your birth setting and location.
 If you opt for home birth, the cost is typically half to a third of what you’ll pay in the hospital.

 On average, there’s a huge cost savings in having a vaginal birth when compared to a c-section.
 This saves about 25%.
-Even if you have insurance that covers maternity care (as of 2014 all insurance will), you’re still going to feel the difference.
-Out-of-pocket costs quadrupled between 2004 and 2010, and the trend promises to be even more dramatic after health care reform.
+Even if you have insurance that covers maternity care (as of 2014, all insurance will), you’re still going to feel the difference.
+Out-of-pocket costs quadrupled between 2004 and 2010, and the trend promises to be even more dramatic after healthcare reform.

-Lest you think that spending more money means better health care, listen to this.
+If you think that spending more money means better health care, listen to this.
 We pay more than any other industrialized nation, yet have one of the worst infant and maternal mortality rates.
 Many of the most common interventions used in birth are not substantiated by medical research for improving outcomes for mother and baby.
 (Incidentally, Kate Middleton’s birth in a posh private hospital was likely cheaper than what the average American pays for her birth!)

 You can help make your natural birth a reality by preparing throughout your pregnancy.
 Be sure to choose the right care provider and birth location for you.
-Take the time to educate yourself through reading books on natural birth and by taking childbirth education classes.
+Take the time to educate yourself by reading books on natural birth and by taking childbirth education classes.
 Spending $300 on a natural childbirth class like Bradley or Hypnobirthing will seem like a steal if you end up saving $20,000 on your birth.
-You should also do your best to stay healthy and low risk by eating right and exercising.
+You should also do your best to stay healthy and low-risk by eating right and exercising.
 Also, consider hiring a doula, especially if you’ll be in the hospital.
-While they typically cost several hundred dollars, studies have shown that they reduce incidences of epidural and c-section for their clients.
+While they typically cost several hundred dollars, studies have shown that they reduce incidences of epidural and c-sections for their clients.

 If you’re expecting or hoping to be soon, I encourage you to research and consider all of your options for childbirth.
 If you do decide on natural birth, saving money will be one of the many benefits you enjoy.